zsyg/Homekit-Device-Stack/README.md

   - GET **/accessories/accessoryID** | Same as above but for  the identified accessory
   - POST **/accessories/accessoryID** | Sets characteristics for the identified accessory

-The body in your HTTP POST command, shoukd be nothing more than a JSON object represetning the characteristics to set
+The body in your HTTP POST command, should be nothing more than a JSON object representing the characteristics to set

 ```
 {